alphakong100x/purplebitcoin/fixed-website/README.md

 Roadmap JSON sits in /data/roadmap.json and feeds the timeline component.

+For a more detailed development roadmap, please see the [ROADMAP.md](ROADMAP.md) file in the repository root.

 ## 11 How to contribute
 1. Fork ➜ branch ➜ commit descriptive messages
 2. Follow lint and type rules (pnpm lint fix helps)